django-functest/django-functest/docs/common.rst

       URLs contain a domain name and/or protocol, these are also checked.
 This means that relative URLs can be used, or protocol-relative URLs.

+   .. method:: assertTextPresent(text)

+      Asserts that the text is present on the current page

+   .. method:: assertTextAbsent(text)

+      Asserts that the text is not present on the current page

    **Other methods and attributes**

    .. attribute:: current_url